migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+**2024 Q3 Review**

+Improvements and adding new features for [GMX v1](https://gx.country/) to Harmony.
+New [services](https://github.com/harmony-one/gmx-price-keeper) added: price keeper, position keeper and watcher service (to disable keeper in case of setting incorrect prices).
+Completed interface on adding liquidity and purchasing GXP tokens.
+Integration with [UniswapV3Oracles](https://github.com/polymorpher/synth-oracle) as first price feed has been implemented.
+Added services for collecting statistics on price changing and displaying prices on charts in ux.
+Fixed texts and interface errors.
+Added support for stable coins on creating long and short positions.
+Documentation on deploying the system and adding new tokens was prepared.
+Security audit of contracts and keepers service for the basic version has been completed.

+Started work on integrating new features into the current gmx ecosystem: autocompounding vaults - explored the possibility of partial migration of functionality using the example of the morphex project, in the end I decided to deploy all morphex [contracts](https://github.com/harmony-one/h-gmx-contracts/commit/48c71a05609b3e907ad77d730a6d3fcd617be764) in their entirety, but ran into the problem of integrating their contracts with the basic version of the gmx interface.

+---

+2024-09-25 Wed: Worked on command line utility for bridging ERC20 tokens (based on sdk [repo](https://github.com/harmony-one/layerzero-bridge.sdk)).
+Additional functionality will be network binary download, wallet creation etc

 2024-09-24 Tue: Redeployed contracts with new fixes, adding more tokens and ux fixes according to Aaron's review.
 Tested the [pano cli](https://github.com/polymorpher/pano) tool from Aaron.
 Synced with Li and Aaron about next goals.

 2024-09-23 Mon: Worked on fixing the "insufficient collateral for fees" error - which occurred when an order is executing by the price keeper service (due to incorrect calculation of _sizeDelta in USD).
 Continue testing long positions (2x - 50x) feature with stable coins pairs.